 Woohoo!
 The end of 2016 is upon us, which means it’s the perfect time to take a moment to sit back and reflect on all the amazing things that happened.
 I had more adventures than I thought possible in 2016 and managed to see beautiful places, eat delicious food and create some unforgettable memories in the process.
-Among all the beautiful moments, places and peoples I encountered this year, there are a few that really stand out.
+Among all the beautiful moments, places and people I encountered this year, there are a few that really stand out.

 Of all the Aussie destinations I visited this year, it was the incredible little town of Berry, located on the New South Wales South Coast, that stole my heart.
 I fell in love with the charming little town, its fantastic views, nearby beaches, fabulous restaurants and the incredibly welcoming and entertaining locals.
 A huge thank you to Anthony and Louise at Mt Hay Retreat and all the lovely locals who made it such an unforgettable trip.
 10/10 would Berry again!

 As far as unforgettable destinations abroad, it was New Zealand that really took my breath away.
 I was lucky enough to work with a tour group in New Zealand and each day our tour drew closer and closer to the Otago Region in the South Island, my excitement grew.
-I’m usually a tropical-loving-gal, but there’s something ridiculously magical about New Zealand that I just can’t get enough of.
+I’m usually a tropical-loving gal, but there’s something ridiculously magical about New Zealand that I just can’t get enough of.
 Those mountains!
 That snow!
 Those picture-perfect views!
 It was the Otago region and places like Queenstown that really stood out as my favourite overseas destination in 2016.

 If there was one place I hadn’t thought of visiting before I went there, it was Komodo National Park.
 For all the times I’ve been to Indonesia, I never thought to explore further and push myself out of my Bali comfort zone.
-Turns out, Komodo National Park is one of those most gorgeous places I’ve seen in Indonesia and wins the top spot for my favourite Under-The-Radar Destination of 2016!
+Turns out, Komodo National Park is one of the most gorgeous places I’ve seen in Indonesia and won the top spot for my favourite Under-The-Radar Destination of 2016!
 The best way to see it, of course, is by boat.
-Imagine days sailing along perfect blue water, the sun high in the sky, visiting hidden coves and spending hours swimming in cool water.
+Imagine days sailing along the perfect blue water, the sun high in the sky, visiting hidden coves and spending hours swimming in cool water.
 Bliss.

 My favourite luxury accommodation experience in 2016 has to be the unforgettable few nights we spent at the gorgeous Centara Grand Resort & Villas in Ao Nang.
-I had always dreamed of staying at a place like this, so when Matt and I arrived to the stunning resort, tucked in a hidden cove at Ao Nang, we couldn’t quite believe it.
-Our private villa, complete with plunge pool, was the kind of thing dreams are made of!
+I had always dreamed of staying at a place like this, so when Matt and I arrived at the stunning resort, tucked in a hidden cove at Ao Nang, we couldn’t quite believe it.
+Our private villa, complete with a plunge pool, was the kind of thing dreams are made of!
 We had an amazing stay and, to this day, keep talking about it how amazing it was.
 The views were amazing, the service top-notch and the food sensational.
 I can only hope we get to go back again sometime soon.

 Let’s be honest, when it comes to travel we don’t always have a lot of cash to flash.
-Which is exactly how Matt and I found ourselves staying at the Desak Putu Putera Homestay in Ubud this year.
+This is exactly how Matt and I found ourselves staying at the Desak Putu Putera Homestay in Ubud this year.
 This fantastic little spot is tucked down a long laneway, past a few chickens and local houses, opening up to a hidden spot with a great little pool.
-The service is fantastic, the breakfast delicious and location central.
+The service is fantastic, the breakfast delicious and the location central.
 It was a really chilled out hideaway and wins our pick for the best budget accommodation experience of the year.

 I won’t lie, I’ve visited my fair share of bars in 2016.
 The most memorable of those was the opening of Brisbane’s Sixteen Antlers.
 I absolutely loved this place!
 It offered up great views of Brisbane, fantastic drinks, delicious food and great music.
 There was also a fireworks display which I wasn’t expecting and, I think, made for some great viewing on my Insta-stories.

 When it comes to the best airline experience of the year, there really isn’t any competition.
-I was so excited about being in the absolute luxury of Singapore Airline’s Business Class seats on their inaugural flight from Singapore to Dusseldorf, that I was unable to sleep.
+I was so excited about being in the absolute luxury of Singapore Airlines’ Business Class seats on their inaugural flight from Singapore to Dusseldorf, that I was unable to sleep.
 Yep, just like a little kid on Christmas Eve, I was abuzz!
 The food was exceptional, the seats comfortable and the service impeccable.
 It gave me a taste for the good life, you guys.
 I’m addicted!
 It was honestly the kind of thing I’ll never forget, it was exceptional.

 Okay, so we don’t always have the money to fly Business Class, which is why we love our budget airlines.
 This pick is actually Matt’s!
 He took more than his fair share of flights from the Gold Coast to Singapore this year, flying with Scoot, and had nothing but great things to say about the experience each time.
 They often have great sale fares on a Tuesday, where you can scoop up one-way tickets from OOL to SIN for $129AU!
 What I love about that, is that it opens up the world for a lot of people who, like us, may not be flush with cash.